 When the Medication Doesn’t Seem to be Working

 If you think your dog is still in pain, check with your veterinarian before giving an increased dose of gabapentin.
-Veterinarians treat dogs on a case-by-case basis, and he/she might want to see your dog in the clinic to check for:
+Veterinarians treat dogs on a case-by-case basis, and he/she might want to see your dog in the clinic to check for worsening of the underlying condition, weight gain (or loss), or any other side-effects.

-If your dog is on any other medications that he/she doesn’t know about, it’s important to share that information.
+If your dog is on any other medications that he/she doesn’t know about (including vitamins and supplements), it’s important to share that information.
 Some drugs and herbal or natural supplements can interact with gabapentin in a way that reduces its effectiveness.

 Scroll down a little lower to leave a comment and please click on a social media icon to share!